SuleimanFarah/sunpy/SunPy-2020-Coordination-Meeting.md

 This will be the first of a yearly series of in-person SunPy Coordination meetings.
 The purpose of this meeting is to
-* plan the next sunpy core release
+* plan for the next sunpy core release cycle
 * coordinate development across all of the core subpackages
 * coordinate development between SunPy and affiliated packages
 * discuss long-term roadmap